Virginius Affair: Virginius

 Virginius was a small, high-speed side-wheel steamer built to serve as a blockade runner between Havana and Mobile, Alabama, for the Confederacy during the Civil War.
 Originally built as Virgin by Aitken & Mansel of Whiteinch, Glasgow in 1864, she became a prize of the United States when captured on April 12, 1865.
-In August 1870, Virginius was purchased by an American, John F. Patterson, acting secretly as an agent for Cuban insurgent Manuel Quesada and two US citizens, Marshall O. Roberts and J.K.
+In August 1870, Virginius was purchased by an American, John F. Patterson, acting secretly as an agent for Cuban insurgent Manuel de Quesada and two US citizens, Marshall O. Roberts and J.K.
 Roberts.
 The ship was originally captained by Francis Sheppherd.
 Both Patterson and Shepphard immediately registered the ship in the New York Custom House, having paid $2,000 to be bonded.
 However, no sureties were listed.
 Patterson took a required oath attesting that he was the sole owner of Virginius.
 The secret purpose of purchasing Virginius was to transport men, munitions, and supplies to aid the Cuban rebellion.
 For three years, the ship aided the Cuban rebellion; it was protected by US naval ships, including USS Kansas and USS Canandaigua.
 The Spanish said that it was an outlaw ship and aggressively sought to capture it.